1 The Bay, Coldingham

 The leads into a large open plan living area comprising:

-Kitchen with Neff electric oven, Neff induction hob, integrated Neff microwave, large firdge/freezer, dishwasher.
+Kitchen with Neff electric oven, Neff induction hob, integrated Neff microwave, large fridge / freezer, dishwasher.
 Central island unit with two breakfasting stools.
 Dining area with seating for six.

 Utility room with sink, washing machine and separate dryer.
 Nespresso coffee machine.